Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: BSOCP with Additional Upper Level Constraints on Dual Variables of Lower Level

+When Case (i) is the case (which implies that there exists the follower's dual response $\hat \psi$ to $\hat x$ that satisfies the leader constraint on the follower's dual response), the dual of Problem \eqref{prob:s1:2:dual:hatx} can be considered as the same as the follower problem \eqref{prob:bl:lower}, hence the same interpretation as in Section \ref{sec:interp} holds.

+\begin{remark} Note that, for this general case, it may be difficult to derive the numerically stable benders cut generation procedure.
+In order to obtain numerically stable cuts that are valid for any bilevel feasible solution, a reasonable value of $M$---an upper bound on Problem \eqref{prob:s1:2}---is needed, as in Equations \eqref{eq:feas_cut:M} and \eqref{eq:opt_cut:M}.
+However, as discussed in Remark \ref{rem:theo2}, Problem \eqref{prob:s1:2} can be unbounded, and thus for this general case we cannot rely on the numerically stable Benders decomposition. \end{remark}

+Accordingly, we propose a special class of BSOCP that allows for a sequence-independent decomposition as well as several acceleration schemes that can be applied to improve the computational performance of Algorithm \ref{algo:benders:2} in Sections \ref{sec:sequence-independent} and \ref{sec:accel}.

-\section{Sequence-Independent BSP Decomposition}
+\subsection{Sequence-Independent BSP Decomposition}

-Some special cases of MIBPSD allow for a stronger alternative to Theorem \ref{theo:bender}.
-In this section, we deal with the extended version of MIBPSD discussed in Section \ref{sec:ext} (i.e., Problem \eqref{prob:bl2}), so any result in this section also holds for Problem \eqref{prob:bl}.
-As noted in Sections \ref{sec:ext}, the BSP of Problem (MIP)$'$ is decomposed into two problems, i.e., Problems \eqref{prob:s1:2} and \eqref{prob:s2}, which are solved in a sequential manner.
-A sequence-independent BSP decomposition is allowed in two special cases of MIBPSD: (i) $d=c_y$ (ii) $c_y = 0$.
+Some special cases of BSOCP allow for a stronger alternative to Theorem \ref{theo:bender:2}.
+In this section, we deal with the extended version of BSOCP discussed in Section \ref{sec:ext} (i.e., Problem \eqref{prob:bl2}), but any result in this section also holds for Problem \eqref{prob:bl}.
+As noted in Section \ref{sec:ext}, the BSP of Problem (MISOCP)$'$ is decomposed into two problems, i.e., Problems \eqref{prob:s1:2} and \eqref{prob:s2}, which are solved in a sequential manner.
+A sequence-independent BSP decomposition is allowed in two special cases of BSOCP: (i) $d=c_y$ (ii) $c_y = 0$.
 Case (i) subsumes a class of mixed-integer conic-linear optimization problems that involves additional constraints on the dual variables of its inner-continuous problem, which is the case of \cite{byeon2019unit}.